 Covered calls: Doing the math

-Because covered call writing involves both stock and short call positions, covered calls can be a bit more complicated than stocks alone.
+Because covered call writing involves both stock and short call positions, covered calls can be more complicated than stocks alone.
 However, if you understand a few simple calculations, you can quickly master covered call writing and the dynamics of their management.

 Depending on the strike price of the call, a covered call can be bullish (strike price above the stock price), neutral (strike price equal, or close to, the stock price), or defensive (strike price below the stock price).